yampee/Redis/README.md

 What is Yampee Redis ?
 ----------------------------

-Yampee Redis is a PHP library to maanage a connection with Redis easily.
+Yampee Redis is a PHP library to manage a connection with Redis easily.

 An example ?